 Designing your own custom app store isn’t easy.
 Users will immediately judge the quality of your apps simply by the design of your app store.
 All in all, there’s a big trust component with app stores.
 If it looks like your site was designed in 1997 then users won’t trust the quality of the apps, integrations, connectors or plugins that you’re offering them.

-First, I want to clarify what I mean by “app store”.
-I won’t be discussing mobile app stores like Google Play or Apple App Store.
-Instead this article will be focused more on web based app stores like the Salesforce App Exchange or Atlassian Marketplace.
+First, I want to clarify what I mean by the “app store”.
+I won’t be discussing mobile app stores like Android and Google Play, or the iOS and Apple App Store.
+Instead this article will be focused more on web-based app stores like the Salesforce App Exchange or Atlassian Marketplace.

-At OpenChannel we design and host hundreds of app stores for our enterprise customers.
+At OpenChannel we design and host hundreds of app stores for our enterprise customers, along with providing a Management Dashboard for them to manage their app store.
 Here I’ll be sharing some of our design and process best practices in order to help you build a better custom app store on top of your core product.

 Some Quick Do’s and Dont’s

 Do develop in iterations.
 Breaking things down into smaller steps is critical for success.
-Avoid designing based on long term goals and instead design for the features that you want to launch with.
+Think like a software developer, avoid designing based on long term goals and instead design for the features that you want to launch with.

 Do make your app store responsive.
-Mobile friendly is the new standard.
+Ask any developer, mobile friendly design is the new standard.
 You’d be surprised how many of your visitors are on mobile devices.

 Don’t launch with reviews.
 It’s rarely a good idea.
 See Ratings and Reviews below.